 Failing settlement at Step 1, the employee, steward or a servicing representative shall within twenty-one (21) days of the event giving rise to the difference, put the grievance in writing, including articles allegedly violated and remedies sought, and meet with the applicable manager or designate and endeavour to settle the matter.
+The Manager or designate shall acknowledge receipt of the grievance by signing and dating the grievance form at the time it is presented.
 The Manager shall respond to the grievance in writing within seven (7) days of the Step 2 meeting.